bhavesh982/social-media-content-analyzer/README.md

 **Flow:** the Vercel-hosted client captures files, posts them to the Render backend, which streams the payload through PDF/OCR services, heuristics, and Gemini enhancement before responding with KPIs, structured AI insights, and the raw model output.

-> _Diagram source: `docs/uml-hld.png`.
-Replace this placeholder with the exported PNG you shared to render the exact same visual on GitHub._

 ## 🛠 Low-Level Design (LLD)